 Blue exhaust is usually common in the morning when you first start your engine.
 This type of exhaust indicates that oil is burning.
 If there's too much oil, it can seep inside the combustion chamber and smoke out the tailpipe.
 While your engine is cooled off, check your oil level.
 If the oil is above the full line, it may need to be drained.
 If the oil isn't overfilled, you may have a broken piston ring or leaky head gasket.
 To determine the exact cause of the blue color, bring your vehicle in to have it inspected.

 If there's a light mist or thin white exhaust on a chilly morning, everything is normal.
 Thick white exhaust smog is an indication of a problem.
 Dense white smoke can mean the head gasket is damaged or the engine block is cracked.
 These are two mechanical issues that need to be addressed right away as they impact the driver's safety.

 If your vehicle is burning too much fuel, the exhaust smoke will turn thick and black.
 Black smoke is typically more common in diesel engines.
 Black smoke can mean the air filter is clogged or the fuel injectors are malfunctioning.
 Constant black smoke can be easily identified by a mechanic if addressed soon enough.

 Vehicle inspection and diagnosis in Severna Park, MD

 If you suspect that your exhaust is an unusual color and want a professional opinion, bring your vehicle to one of the six Bay Area Tire Service Centers.
-Our family-owned automotive shops have been serving communities in Severna Park, Cambridge, Pasadena, and Westminster.
+Our family-owned automotive shops have been serving communities in Severna Park, Cambridge, and Pasadena.
 We perform maintenance and repairs on all vehicle make and models.

 Click here to schedule an appointment.